-If this situation is detected, you can further investigate the issue by preparing the "All Active Roles events" SSRS report and analyzing it in InTrust Knowledge Portal.
+If this situation is detected, you can further investigate the issue by preparing the "Active Roles all server events" SSRS report and analyzing it in InTrust Knowledge Portal.
 The report's EventID filter lets you narrow down the scope of events to be included, and the Date Range filter refines the time period for the report.